Optically trapped Feshbach molecules of fermionic $^{161}$Dy and $^{40}$K: Role of light-induced and collisional losses: Light-Induced Losses

 We perform spectroscopy on the DyK Feshbach molecules by scanning the wavelength of the near-infrared trapping light and observing losses from the ODT.
 For generating the trap light, we have the choice between two fiber lasers, with wavelengths centered around \SI{1051}{nm} (NKT Koheras BOOSTIK Y10, linewidth $<\,$\SI{20}{kHz}) and \SI{1547}{nm} (NKT Koheras BOOSTIK E15, linewidth $<\,$\SI{0.1}{kHz}).
 Both lasers feature a tuning range of around \SI{1}{nm}.

 The molecules are loaded within \SI{1}{ms} from a $1064$-nm crossed-beam ODT into the single-beam ODT used for spectroscopy.
 The molecules are then held at a magnetic detuning of $\delta B=\SI{-60}{mG}$ for a fixed amount of time, while being levitated by a magnetic field gradient.
 We choose a hold time of \SI{10}{ms} for the $1051$-nm case and \SI{33}{ms} for the $1547$-nm case, in order to obtain a similar contrast for loss features in the two signals.
-We report the main results of these measurements in Fig.~\ref{fig:Spectroscopy} \footnote{See Supplemental Material at {link to be added by publischer} for the data files of all figures }.
+We report the main results of these measurements in Fig.~\ref{fig:Spectroscopy}.
 For the $1051$-nm case, the ODT has a waist of \SI{72}{\micro\meter} and a power of \SI{46}{mW}, corresponding to a peak intensity of \SI{0.55}{kW/cm^2}.
 For the $1547$-nm case, the ODT has a waist of \SI{90}{\micro\meter} and the measurements were taken using a power of \SI{220}{mW}, corresponding to a peak intensity of \SI{1.7}{kW/cm^2}.

 In Fig.~\ref{fig:Spectroscopy}(a), we report the result of the trap-loss spectroscopy for the $1051$-nm case.
 Our main observation is a broad loss feature, showing a large width of about $\SI{0.2}{nm}$ ($\sim\SI{60}{GHz}$) together with very fast losses.
-This suggests a strong, resonant transition into the manifold of electronically excited molecular states, which presumably leads to dissociation of the molecules \cite{Jones2006ups}.
-We also identify a plateau with a local maximum of the molecular lifetime on the shorter wavelength side of the resonance.
+This suggests a strong, resonant coupling to the manifold of electronically excited molecular states. {Without knowledge of the DyK molecular structure, we can only speculate about the particular mechanism and the physical origin of the very broad loss feature.
+Light-induced dissociation of the molecules \cite{Jones2006ups} could result from coupling to the repulsive branch of an excited-state molecular potential.
+Another possibility would be a negative dynamic polarizability of the closed-channel dimer on the blue side of a molecular resonance as observed in Ref.~\cite{Melbourne}.
+This would lead to an anti-trapping potential for the molecules and thus to rapid trap losses.
+As a feature of practical interest, we also identify a plateau with a local maximum of the molecular lifetime on the shorter wavelength side of the resonance.}